 When: Sunday’s, 7:30 am

 Where: Moonlight Beach (at the big palm tree), Encinitas, CA

-Leaders: Bryan Mineo, Founder + Antony Nguyen, Coach
+Leaders: Bryan Mineo, Founder + Antony Nguyen, Ambassador

 Antony began swimming later in life when he first explored Laguna Beach and fell in love with the ocean.
 After being lectured by a 17 year old lifeguard on how not to bodysurf and within the same week performing his first rescue of a child from a rip current, Antony was inspired to start training to become an ocean lifeguard at 37.
 Two plus years of training with SMOG and coach Bryan, Antony completed his lifeguard training at the Laguna Beach Lifeguard Academy.